ices-taf/doc/procedure.md

 > In general, TAF should only contain files that are absolutely necessary to run
 > the final assessment.<br>
-> All other files are probably best stored outside of TAF.<br>
+> \- all other files are probably best stored outside of TAF<br>
+> \- data files should include all available years and ages, which can be
+> truncated (e.g. in a plus group) in the data script<br>
 > What is the smallest set of files required to run the final assessment on
 > another computer?